 How to import and vectorize a bitmap image

-- 1. Do one of the following: - From the top menu, select File > Import > Images. - In the File toolbar, click the Import Images 🚡 button. - In the Xsheet view, right-click anywhere in the frame area and select Import > Images.
+- From the top menu, select File > Import > Images. - In the File toolbar, click the Import Images is button. - In the Xsheet view, right-click anywhere in the frame area and select Import > Images.

 The Import Images dialog box opens.